geo-python/site/source/index.rst

 .. admonition:: Online teaching

-    Please note that all teaching is organized online in autumn 2020.
+    Please note that all teaching is organized online during the 2020 Autumn semester.
     Online support will be available throughout the course during the weekly exercise sessions and discussion channels in Slack.
     Details of participation in the exercise sessions will be sent out to enrolled students.